roboconf/roboconf.github.io/en/user-guide-snapshot/monitoring-roboconf.md

 data collected from logs and JMX probes.
 A similar system should be feasible with Roboconf.

-## Montoring with Apache Karaf Decanter
+## Monitoring with Apache Karaf Decanter

 Apache [Karaf Decanter](http://karaf.apache.org/manual/decanter/latest-1/index.html) is a monitoring tool for Karaf solutions and applications running on it.
 So The DM and the agent can be monitored using Decanter, it suffices to install it.
 You can follow this [blog](http://blog.nanthrax.net/2015/07/monitoring-and-alerting-with-apache-karaf-decanter/) to install and configure Decanter.

 ## Monitoring RabbitMQ